lupyuen/lupyuen.github.io/src/rust7.md

 // Two Worker Threads instead of One let runtime = tokio::runtime::Builder
   ::new_multi_thread() // New Multi-Threaded Scheduler
-  .worker_threads(2)   // With Two New NuttX Threads for our Scheduler
+  .worker_threads(2)   // With Two New POSIX Threads for our Scheduler
 ```

 The output looks exactly the same...